toddhorner/AFT/states/template.md

 #### Requires localities to develop comprehensive plans

-**NO**

-1. According to SC State Law 6-29-320,

-    >The city council of each municipality **may** create a municipal planning commission.
-The county council of each county may create a county planning commission.

-    A local planning commission then "has the power and the duty to":

-    (1) prepare and revise periodically plans and programs for the development and redevelopment of its area as provided in this chapter;

 #### Require localities to address agricultural issues in their local plans

 #### Require localities to protect agricultural resources in their local plans